 And Migraine Savvy is on Facebook with over 6,000 peeps.

 Schedule some free time through the week to allow time for migraines and recovery.
 If you know your pattern, this will be easy.
 No so much if there's no pattern.

 Think about pacing yourself.
 Don’t try to get everything done on your non headache days and be flexible with what gets done and when.

 Think about forming routines, the migraine brain loves routine.

 Invest in your overall health... stay hydrated and exercise.

 Getting some professional migraine support can be life changing for coping with this condition.
 If the relentless, regular attacks are destroying parts of your life, it's good to have some guidance, a confidant and ally.
-I've written and developed three courses if you want help right now.
+I've written and developed three courses if you want help from me (qualified counselor) right now.